KurtBoehm/thesauros/ReadMe.md

 - `ranges`: Ranges emulating Python’s `enumerate`, `range`, `reversed`, and `zip`.
 This part becomes increasingly redundant with C++23.
 - `static-ranges`: Static ranges which generalize `std::pair` and `std::tuple` with support for operations similar to C++20 ranges (including support for piping) and related operations.
 - `test`: Some assertion utilities as well as functions to check whether two containers or strings are equal with human-readable reports.
+- `types`:
+  - Fixed-size integers and floating-point numbers with Rust-style names, including `f16` and `i128`/`u128`, literals for these types, as well as helpers to get an integer type with a desired number of bytes.
+  - Type and value tags to ease the use of template (member) functions.
+  - Querying the (demangled) name of a type.
+  - Type traits for the union/intersection of integer types.

 While most components of Thesauros are written in standard C++20, some rely on Linux-specific functionality (especially in `execution` and `memory`) or GCC extensions (e.g. `THES_ALWAYS_INLINE`).
 While some of these could be generalized to other platforms and compilers, this has not been a priority for the author, who only strives for compatibility with recent versions of GCC and Clang on Linux.